github/opensource.guide/activities/hello-world/index.md

 By using GitHub's [@mention system](https://github.com/blog/821-mention-somebody-they-re-notified) in your Pull Request message, you can ask for feedback from specific people or teams, whether they're down the hall or 10 time zones away.

-You can even do, as we're doing here, a Pull Request in your own repository and merge it yourself.
+You can even open, as we're doing here, a Pull Request in your own repository and merge it yourself.
 It's a great way to learn to process before working on larger projects.

 #### Create a Pull Request for changes to the README